keeqler/account-manager/README.md

 # Account Manager

-A account managing web app built entirely with NodeJS, for learning purposes only.
+An account managing web app built entirely with NodeJS, for learning purposes only.

 # Built with